BenLand100/benland/content/post/2021-10-31 The Beginnings of a Low Frequency RF Receiver Using a MicroZed FPGA.md

 Q(t) &= 0
 \end{align}
 $$
-Or, exactly what the station broadcast!
+Or, exactly the information that the station broadcast!
 If there were a phase difference between the receiving and broadcast stations, or one of the stations were moving, part of $A(t)$ would be in-phase, and part quadrature.
 A bit of math would show that $C(t) = \sqrt{I(t)^2 + Q(t)^2}$ would be proportional to what the station broadcast, regardless of phase difference.